kytos/kytos/docs/developer/creating_a_napp.rst

 - You need import the rest decorator method.
 - You need  declare a function using the rest decorator.
 - In the end of function you need return a string and the status code of your method.

 .. code-block:: python

-  from flask import jsonify # import jsonify method to convert json to string
+  from flask import jsonify # import jsonify method to convert json to string from kytos.core import KytosNapp, rest # import rest decorator method from kytos.core import authenticated # import authenticated decorator method

-  from kytos.core.napps import rest #import rest decorator method
+  class Main(KytosNapp):

-  class Main(KytosNapps): # KytosNapps class
+      # KytosNapps class
       # all KytosNapps methods
       # call the rest decorator to register your endpoint
       @rest('sample_endpoint/<name>', methods=['GET'])
       def my_endpoint(self, name):
           """Sample of documentation.
           Description for your method.
           """
           result = {"name": name}
-     return jsonify(result), 200 # return a string and http status code
+          return jsonify(result), 200  # return a string and http status code.

 When the kytos starts this napp will register an endpoint called `/api/<username>/<napp_name>/sample_endpoint/<name>` handling only **GET**